-d) WTSA-12 Resolution 80 (Geneva, December 2013)
+e) WTSA-12 Resolution 80 (Geneva, December 2013)

 SG9 has also progressed the discussion to propose a way forward to TSAG on WTSA-12 Resolution 80 (Dubai, 2012) “Acknowledging active involvement of the Membership in the development of ITU-T deliverables”.
 An initial output on this topic is available as TD 391 (GEN/9).